nxtlo/sain/README.md

 ```

 ### Why
-i like Rust coding style :p
+This is whats Python missing.

 ### Notes
-Since Rust is a compiled language, Whatever predict returns False will not compile.
+Since Rust is a compiled language, Whatever predict in `cfg` and `cfg_attr` returns False will not compile.

 But there's no such thing as this in Python, So `RuntimeError` will be raised and whatever was predicated will not run.